Provar

 However, it is not always necessary to create a different branch for each tester in your team when working on the same project.

-For example, you can also try to co-ordinate your team members to prevent multiple team members updating the same Test Cases at the same time.
+For example, you can also try to co-ordinate your team members to prevent multiple team members from updating the same Test Cases simultaneously.
 This will reduce the need to merge changes when syncing.

 You may need multiple branches if you are testing different versions of the System Under Test (SUT) at the same time.
-This will allow you to have different views of your Test Cases, depending upon the functionality being tested.
+This will allow you to have different views of your Test Cases, depending on the functionality being tested.

 If you are using the Git Plugin for Provar, you can create a new branch from within Provar itself by following the steps below.